michelin/spring-kafka-streams-dead-letter-queue/README.md

 Code samples for Kafka Streams DLQ in Spring Kafka.

-Spring Kafka 4.1 introduces Spring-friendly integration for Kafka Streams native DLQ ([KIP-1034](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1034%3A+Dead+letter+queue+in+Kafka+Streams)).
-This example showcases the available options for using the DLQ in Kafka Streams applications powered by Spring Kafka.
+This example showcases the options introduced in Spring Kafka 4.1 for using the DLQ in Kafka Streams applications ([KIP-1034](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1034%3A+Dead+letter+queue+in+Kafka+Streams)).

 </div>